isaacnmm/pestpolicy-hugo2XX/content/posts/mastershield-gutter-reviews/index.md

 1.  **Gutter Inspection and Cleaning:** The installers will first inspect your existing gutters, ensure they are properly pitched, and thoroughly clean out all debris.
 2.  **Minor Repairs:** Any necessary minor repairs to your existing gutters (e.g., re-securing loose sections, sealing leaks) are typically performed.
 3.  **Custom Fitting:** The aluminum frame sections with the micro-mesh are custom-cut on-site to fit your gutter system perfectly.
 4.  **Securing the Guards:** MasterShield guards are typically secured to the front lip of the gutter and often slide partially under the roof shingles.
-Their "Shingle-Safe� back" is designed to allow this without voiding most shingle warranties, but it's always wise to confirm with your shingle manufacturer if this is a concern.
+Their "Shingle-Safe back" is designed to allow this without voiding most shingle warranties, but it's always wise to confirm with your shingle manufacturer if this is a concern.
 The guards are installed at the same pitch as the roof, which may involve re-pitching existing gutters for optimal performance.
 5.  **Seamless Integration:** Panels are designed to interlock seamlessly to prevent gaps, and endcaps enclose the system.
 6.  **Cleanup:** The installation team ensures a thorough cleanup of all debris from the job site.